-If the Court has directed you to attend, Cafcass will send you a welcome pack and forward your details to your nearest provider who will then contact you to book you a place on the programme.
-Your welcome pack will include a letter with a unique code you’ll need to bring to the session to register your attendance.
+If the Court has directed you to attend, Cafcass will send you a welcome letter or email and forward your details to your nearest provider who will then contact you to book you a place on the programme.
 Cafcass expects you to attend within twenty days.
+Your welcome letter will include a unique seven digit code which you’ll need to bring to the session to register your attendance.

 We will send you confirmation with a map with local information including parking details.
 You’re also welcome to contact our team coordinators for directions or other local information.

 For any queries contact our team at Head Office

 T: 020 7241 7456 or 0207254 6251 (extension 6657) E: firstname.lastname@example.org